vegaprotocol/documentation/docs/tutorials/proposals/update-asset-proposal.md

 # Propose an update to an asset

-Some of the properties of an asset can be changed through governance.
-Those fields are: withdrawal and deposit limits, and the asset's quantum.

-The underlying contract, asset name and symbol cannot be changed.
+Some of the properties on an asset can be changed through governance.
+Important fields such as the underlying contract, name and symbol cannot be changed.

 ## Requirements